Raynos/delta-stream/README.md

 Emit deltas in change over a stream

+## Data protocol

+`[ObjectOfChanges, timeStamp, sourceIdentifier]`

+A delta-stream emits an array, where the first value is an object of key / value pairs.
+This represents the delta in change on the object.

+The second value is a time stamp which can be used for clever synchronization.

+The third value is a source identifier.
+It's used to identify who

 ## Example

 Create streams that emit deltas in changes.
 Then create reprensentations of deltas as other objects which are connected to the underlying streams.